Omeka S Playground¶

 Relationship to WordPress Playground¶

 WordPress Playground is the main architectural reference for this repository.
-The project borrows the idea of:
+The project uses:

 What changes here is the payload: this repository boots Omeka S, not WordPress, and the browser blueprint format is implemented in src/shared/blueprint.js and validated by assets/blueprints/blueprint-schema.json.